rawnly/gist.nvim/README.md

 ```vim
     :GistsList
 ```
-- `:GistsList` will list all your gists and after you select one it will open a buffer to edit it
+- `:GistsList` will list all your gists and after you select one it will:
+  - If `use_multiplexer` is enabled and a multiplexer (tmux/zellij) is detected: opens the gist in a new multiplexer tab using `gh gist edit`
+  - Otherwise: opens the gist content in a read-only Neovim buffer using `gh gist view -r`
   - The default editor for modifying gists is configured as part of the gh cli usually in `~/.config/gh/config.yaml' or the system default

 ## Configuration